 Thunderstorms: The Red Cross and other safety organizations recommend moving into indoor shelters for the duration of a thunderstorm.

-Non-Swimmers at the pool: Unsupervised activity by non-swimmers can turn out to be dangerous.
+Non-Swimmers at the Swimming Pool: Unsupervised activity by non-swimmers can turn out to be dangerous.
 Don’t be afraid to ask if your guests can swim.
 If they can’t, make sure a swimmer is present at all times.
 Always keep a “Shepherd’s Crook” and a life ring available for emergency use.

-Pool markings: Private pools don’t require depth markings.
+Swimming Pool Markings: Private pools don’t require depth markings.
 It’s a good idea, anyway, to prevent someone from diving into water too shallow for complete safety.

-Chemical safety tips: Some chemicals used in swimming pools may be hazardous if used improperly.
+Chemical Safety Tips: Some chemicals used in swimming pools may be hazardous if used improperly.
 Read and follow all directions and cautions listed on the labels.
-If there is anything you can’t understand, ask your pool chemical supplier for help.
+If there is anything you can’t understand, ask your swimming pool chemical supplier for help.